-- working with parents to enable them to contribute to their children's learning. - working with other schools and the wider community to ensure that we maximise on the learning opportunities that they can provide for our children and staff. - valuing and respecting children from all faiths and beliefs and taking into account their beliefs when planning for their learning and the learning of others. - ensuring that all that we do is underpinned by a strong Catholic ethos that guides and informs the actions of children, staff and governors.
+- listening to the children and taking their views into account. - working with parents to enable them to contribute to their children's learning. - working with other schools and the wider community to ensure that we maximise on the learning opportunities that they can provide for our children and staff. - valuing and respecting children from all faiths and beliefs and taking into account their beliefs when planning for their learning and the learning of others. - ensuring that all that we do is underpinned by a strong Catholic ethos that guides and informs the actions of children, staff and governors.

-Our Lady's Catholic Primary School has a Special Educational Needs and Disabilities Co-ordinator (SENDCO) who will oversee the day to day provision for pupils with SEND (Special Educational Needs and Disabilities).
+Our Lady's Catholic Primary School has a Special Educational Needs and Disabilities Co-ordinator (SENDCo) who will oversee the day to day provision for pupils with SEND.
 They will also support teachers and teaching assistants to provide quality first teaching which takes account of particular individual needs of pupils with SEND in the classroom.